ankitr42/gardenpi/README.md

 # GardenPI - GardenPI loves plants!

-GardenPI is a raspberry pi based watering system for your garden.
+GardenPI is an automated watering system for your garden.
+It can take care of your plants when you can't.
+It has a web interface to let you remotely control and observe.
+It runs on Raspbian on a Raspberry Pi.
+Even a Pi Zero has more than enough power to run GardenPI.